Many mortgages for over 60s do not feature on the leading comparison sites.

 Are all over 60 mortgages UK a fixed interest rate, or are some of them a variable rate?

-Mortgages for individuals over 60 in the UK come in various forms, and they can feature either fixed or variable interest rates, depending on the product and the lender.
+Mortgages for individuals over 60 in the UK come in various forms, and depending on the product and the lender, they can feature either fixed or variable interest rates.

 Fixed-rate mortgages are standard, where the interest rate remains constant for a set period.
 This provides stability in monthly repayments, making it easier for borrowers to budget.
 Typically, these can range from two-year to ten-year fixed-rate periods, with some lenders offering longer terms.

-The choice between a fixed or variable-rate mortgage depends on individual preferences and financial situations.
+The choice between a fixed-rate mortgage and a variable-rate mortgage depends on individual preferences and financial situations.
 Fixed-rate mortgages offer predictability, whereas variable rates can initially be lower but come with uncertainty regarding future rate changes.

 It’s also important to note that mortgage options for over 60s are not limited to standard residential mortgages.
 They also include retirement interest-only mortgages, where you pay only monthly interest, and the loan is typically repaid when you die, move into long-term care, or sell your home.
 Moreover, equity release products like lifetime mortgages and home reversion plans are available, although they have risks and implications.